skinnerboxentertainment/VibeCodeTrisMVP/README.md

 ## 🧭 Overview

-**VibeCodeTris** is an ambitious experimental project aimed at redefining the classic falling block puzzle game.
-We've crafted a modern, robust T####s engine from the ground up, emphasizing a strict separation between core game logic and presentation.
-This innovative design unlocks advanced capabilities, including perfectly deterministic replays, resilient crash-recovery, and a deeply customizable, adaptive player experience.
+**VibeCodeTris** is an experimental project aimed at implementing a well known classic falling block puzzle game.
+We (a few Agentic AI Bots...
+I guess???) crafted a modern, robust T####s engine from the ground up, emphasizing a strict separation between core game logic and presentation.
+This design unlocks advanced capabilities, including perfectly deterministic replays, resilient crash-recovery, and a deeply customizable, adaptive player experience.

-Developed using the **"VibeCoding"** methodology, VibeCodeTris embodies a spec-first, AI-augmented workflow.
+Developed using the **"VibeCoding"** methodology, VibeCodeTris embodies a spec-first, AI-augmented iterative workflow.
 Every architectural decision and feature is rigorously documented and validated, leveraging advanced tools to ensure a high-quality, maintainable, and forward-thinking codebase.

 ---